Jan A. Rajchman

-Jan Aleksander Rajchman (London, 10 August 1911 – 1 April 1989) was a Polish electrical engineer and computer pioneer.
+Jan Aleksander Rajchman (10 August 1911 – 1 April 1989) was a Polish-American electrical engineer and computer pioneer.

 Biography

 Jan Aleksander was son of Ludwik Rajchman and Maria Bojańczyk.
 His father was a Polish bacteriologist and the founder of UNICEF.
 He was born in London, where his parents temporarily lived, and where his father held various positions at the Royal Institute of Public Health and King's College.

 He received the Diploma of Electrical Engineering from the Swiss Federal Institute of Technology in Zurich in 1935, and became a Doctor of Science in 1938.

 Rajchman emigrated to America in 1935.
 He joined RCA Laboratory directed by Vladimir K. Zworykin in January 1936.

 He was a prolific inventor with 107 US patents among others logic circuits for arithmetic.
 He conceived the first read-only memory, which was widely used in early computers.
 He conceived and developed the selectively addressable storage tube, the ill-fated Selectron tube, and the core memory.